 The short discussion in Chapter One emphasised the need to study language revitalisation in the wider context of the relationships between people and place.
 As also described in the introductory chapter, sound recordings can be considered to be particularly important in attempts to revitalise languages endangered by loss.
 The following Chapters Two and Three will provide a review of the relevant literature in order to situate the research.
-This Chapter begins with a review of the literature relevant to language endangerment to explore the concept of language revitalisation and the geographical work regarding the theoretical themes on place recognised as important for understanding people's experiences in the concepts of sense of place (Tuan, 1974) and place attachment (Altman and Low, 1992).
+This Chapter begins with a review of the literature relevant to language endangerment to explore the concept of language revitalisation and the geographical work regarding the theoretical themes on place recognised as important for understanding people's experiences in the context of disruptions to place-related processes.
+This includes consideration of the concepts of sense of place (Tuan, 1974) and place attachment (Altman and Low, 1992).
 Chapter Three will provide a review of literature on sound recordings and their relevance in approaching language revitalisation.